 The Minister for Planning has established a Local Planning Panel to consult local government involvement about issues with the plan-making process and improve the flexible delivery of the Standard Instrument LEP program.
 Read more >>

 Planning reform fund

 The NSW Government’s Planning Reform Fund also assists councils with preparing a new Standard Instrument LEPs for their local government area.
 Read more >>

-For further information relating to the Standard Instrument or the preparation of LEPs, please contact the relevant regional office of Planning & Infrastructure.
+For further information relating to the Standard Instrument or the preparation of LEPs, please contact the relevant regional office of the Department of Planning & Environment.